-It got worse when I started getting into drama and music.
-I was basically in drag for one of the plays I did—painted face, eyelash extensions, heels, and all that—and I’d have to come to class after matinees with makeup still on my face.
+It got worse when I started to go into drama and music.
+I was basically in drag for one of the plays I did—painted face, eyelash extensions, heels and all that—and I’d have to come to class after matinees with makeup still on my face.
 This one particular person would always be like “here comes the faggot” and the teachers wouldn’t do anything.
-They’d say “that’s enough of that,” but they didn’t take it seriously.
-It was homophobic harassment.
+They’d say “that’s enough of that,” but they didn’t take it seriously, this homophobic harassment.
 Homophobia wasn’t really talked about then, and I was in a Catholic school.

-The rumors people made up about me were crazy.
-Stuff like, “Oh, I saw Trevor at this party and he was sucking another guy’s dick.”
-I decided I wanted to control the rumors.
+The rumours people made up about me were bonkers.
+Stuff like, “Oh I saw Trevor at this party and he was sucking another guy’s dick.”
+I decided I wanted to control the rumours.
 I became a pathological liar about my experiences, as a defense mechanism.
 I would make up a lie about having sex with a certain guy in my grade and then I would tell one of the most popular girls at school.
-And then next thing I knew, I’d hear the rumor from other people, like, “hey, did you hear that Trevor had sex with that person?”
+And then next thing I knew, I’d hear the rumour from other people, like, “hey, did you hear that Trevor had sex with that person?”

 I couldn’t stop telling these lies.
 I was lashing out at guys who had made fun of me, the slightly awkward, popular dudes about whom people weren’t sure if they were gay or not.
 So they would get teased and I’d be like “haha, how do you like it, motherfucker?”
 But I couldn’t turn the lying off.
 It started to spiral and spiral and I began telling outrageous lies to my friends.
 It became this shield and I never let anyone get to know me.
 From time to time I still find myself exaggerating things and I’m like, “why did I say that?”

-In high school, I definitely fell back on the fact that I was the sports guy.
+In high school I definitely fell back on the fact that I was the sports guy.
 I excelled in sports, teachers liked me, all that.
 But even with my parents, the sports thing was my identity.
+If I didn’t have sports and being popular as an identity—well it was my whole identity.
 I was a popular guy and went to a lot of parties but I did not feel comfortable socially unless I was drunk.
-So I was always drunk.
+But out socially, I was always drunk.
 I would be loud, and an asshole, maybe even a bit of a bully.
-But underneath all of this, I felt like shit.
-Because I was always super anxious too, to the point where, from tenth to twelfth grade, I couldn’t even do a presentation.
-I’d skip them and take a zero.
+But through all this I felt like shit.
+Because I was always super anxious too, to the point where, from grade ten to twelve, I couldn’t even do a presentation.
+I’d skip them and take zero.
 And in English classes where there was a chance I might have to read out loud from, you know, a Shakespeare play or something, I would just skip the class.

-When school was coming to an end, there was a bit of relief because I wouldn’t have to make excuses about missing presentations, but I also had a big time impending sense of doom because I wasn’t going to college to play sports or anything, and so that part of my life was coming to an end.
+When school was coming to an end, there was a bit of relief because I wouldn’t have to make excuses about missing presentations and that, but I also had a big time impending sense of doom because I wasn’t going to university to play sports or anything, and so that part of my life was coming to an end.
 Because sports wasn’t really “me,” but it was something that I could grasp onto.
 It was like a mask.